 10 Fly Fishing Tips for Beginners

-I believe will help you become a better fly fisherman and start the lifelong addiction!
+If you follow these tips, I believe will help you become a better fly fisherman and start a lifelong addiction.
+The tug is the drug!

 - Waders: The very first piece of advice on your gear is invest in a good pair of waders and boots!
 And I speak to this as a person who is very careful what he spends his money on.
 I learned the hard way twice.
 There is nothing worse than leaky waders in cold water and then soggy socks, and the smell that comes after!
 Just buck up and spend the money you’re going to anyways!